dhess/mellon/README.md

 devices, such as electric strikes and other electronic locks.
 The set of packages includes:

-* `mellon`, which provides the core functionality upon which the other packages depend.
+* `mellon-core`, which provides the core functionality upon which the other packages depend.

 * `mellon-server`, a web interface for interacting with Mellon controllers.